 After updating Google Chrome to version 62, you’ll see that by default Flash player is not allowed on websites.
 Instead, you’ll see the Allow or Block (if “Ask first” setting is turned on) choice for each site you visit.
 If the Ask first setting is off, Flash support gets disabled and you’ll see the message Adobe Flash Player is blocked on websites running Flash.

-Since Adobe has announced to end-of-life for Flash by the year 2020, all web browsers will remove Flash completely by that time and they’ve a Flash road-map already prepared.
+Since Adobe has announced to end-of-life for Flash by the year 2020, all web browsers will remove Flash completely by that time and they have a Flash road-map already prepared.
 Already websites are migrating to HTML5 but still a small percentage of sites use Flash.

-In Chrome 62, you can either disable Flash completely, or allow it on a per-website basis.
+In Chrome 62 and higher, you can either disable Flash completely or allow it on a per-website basis.
 There is no longer the setting which enables Flash for all sites by default.
 Use these steps to allow Flash per website: